Rafiuth/AnvilPacker/README.md

 AnvilPacker uses a custom compression algorithm to compress block data, which is based on context modeling and arithmetic coding.
 It can deliver significantly smaller files, and is generally faster than general purpose algorithms, even at slower settings.

 # Planned
-- Remove reproducible data such as lighting and heightmaps
-- Compress smaller data files together (playerdata, datapacks, etc.)
+- Ingame decoder mod
 - Support for BE/PE worlds
-- Ingame decoder mod

 # Related Projects
 - [mc_recompress](https://github.com/pruby/mc_recompress)